 Agile project management puts emphasis on simplifying complicated projects by breaking them down into smaller tasks.
 This way, teams are able to finish projects faster.
 They are able to be more flexible in their ever-changing environments, and also optimize their work processes.

-In comparison to other approaches, agile methods help teams re-evaluate ongoing projects.
-It encourages the necessary adjustments.
-At the same time, it will support focused work environments since all the tasks are understandable and therefore everybody can contribute to the project.
+Compared to other approaches, agile methods help teams reevaluate ongoing projects.
+They encourage the necessary adjustments.
+At the same time, they support focused work environments since all the tasks are understandable, and therefore, everybody can contribute to the project.

 Agile Project Management Methodology

-Next to the improved work processes, agile project management also has a positive impact on stakeholder interaction.
+In addition to improving work processes, agile project management also has a positive impact on stakeholder interaction.
 Since agile methods encourage communication in general, they also improve the interaction with stakeholders and team managers.

 Since information and responsibilities are clear in agile projects, switching the direction of the project is no problem.
 Switching allows for better completion of the project.

-Common agile methods are the Kanban Method, the ScrumMethod, XP, the Agile Manifesto, and many more.
+Standard agile methods include Kanban, ScrumMethod, XP, Agile Manifesto, and many more.
 The Scrum Method consists of visualizing the work processes using a Scrum Board.
 It allows quick completion of the work in small sessions, which are called sprints.
-Not only do team members work on their own, but they also get to fix their mistakes and learn from them, which supports a positive work environment that is not too fussy about mistakes but rather sees the positive side of them.
-Since agile methods allow constant improvements and learning, project failure is rather uncommon.
+Not only do team members work independently, but they also get to fix their mistakes and learn from them, which supports a positive work environment that is not too fussy about mistakes but instead sees the positive side of them.
+Project failure is relatively uncommon since agile methods allow constant improvement and learning.
 Coaching and support are offered to all involved.

 Agile VS Waterfall Project Management